 Anyone following a ketogenic diet who wishes to perform high intensity training can benefit from the TKD approach.

-Very little research has examined the effects of a ketogenic diet on weight training performance and it is difficult to determine exactly why performance is improved with preworkout carbs.
-It may be that raising blood glucose to normal levels, which only requires a minimal 5 grams of carbohydrate, allows better muscle fiber recruitment during training or prevent fatigue.
-Ultimately, the reason why carbohydrates improve performance is less critical than the fact that they do.
+Very little research has examined the effects of a ketogenic diet on weight training performance and it is difficult to determine exactly why performance is improved with pre-workout carbs.
+It may be that raising blood glucose to normal levels, which only requires a minimal 5 grams of carbohydrate, allows better muscle fiber recruitment during training or prevent fatigue, but also that having insulin around a workout will allow for better protein synthesis:

-Although experimentation is encouraged, most individuals find that 25-50 grams of carbohydrates taken twenty to thirty minutes before a workout enhance performance.
+Although experimentation is encouraged, most individuals find that 5 to 15 grams of carbohydrates taken twenty to thirty minutes before a workout enhance performance, and some who train more heavily may of course need more.

-The type of carbohydrate consumed pre-workout is not critical and individuals are encouraged to experiment with different types of carbs.
-Most seem to prefer easily digestible carbohydrates, either liquids or high Glycemic Index (GI) candies as to have them absorb fast in the body and also to avoid problems with stomach upset during training.
+For pre-workout carbs, we suggest easily digestible carbohydrates, either liquids or high Glycemic Index (GI) as to have them absorb very rapidly in the body and also to avoid problems with stomach upset during training.

 Research suggests that carbohydrates consumed before or after exercise should not negatively affect ketosis.
 However, some individuals find that they drop out of ketosis transiently due to the ingestion of pre-workout carbohydrates.
 After workout, there will be a short period where insulin is elevated and free fatty acid availability for ketone production is decreased.
 However, as blood glucose is pushed into the muscles, insulin should drop again allowing ketogenesis to resume within several hours.

 Post-workout carbohydrates might be expected to have a greater effect on ketosis, in that insulin levels will most likely be higher than are seen with pre-workout carbohydrates.
-For this reason, individuals may want to experiment with pre-workout carbohydrates first, only adding postworkout carbohydrates if necessary.
+For this reason, individuals may want to experiment with pre-workout carbohydrates first, only adding post-workout carbohydrates if really necessary (although for most people, it may be overkill).

 Take this formula between 15-30 minutes before strength training:

-- 7 to 14g Dextrose or Glucose or Maltodextrin (High glycemic, easily and fast absorbing carbohydrates)
+- 5 to 15g Dextrose or Glucose or Maltodextrin (High glycemic, easily and fast absorbing carbohydrates)

 Preferably, avoid fat for 1 to 2 hours after training: